YimingQiao/Blitzcrank/README.md

-# Blitzcrank - Fast Semantic Compression with Random Access for OLTP workload
+# Blitzcrank - Fast Semantic Compression with Random Access for OLTP workloads

 __Blitzcrank__, is a fast semantic compression algorithm, supporting random access.
 It provides better compression factors than Gzip and [Zstandard](https://github.com/facebook/zstd).
-It is backed by a new entropy encoding algorithm, called `Delayed Coding`, which has faster decompression speed.
+It is backed by a new entropy encoding algorithm, called `Delayed Coding`, which has a faster decompression speed.

 ---